 Groundwater impact concerns include water quality and water quantity.
-The potential for impacts to groundwater quality was assessed by examining the risk of a hazardous or regulated waste release, as well as approximating the amount of additional stormwater and associated non-point source pollution that would enter the groundwater as a result of the proposed action.
-The groundwater quality impact analysis was performed by comparing existing groundwater quality data with possible increases in water quality contaminants in the groundwater.
+Groundwater quality was assessed by examining the potential risk of a hazardous or regulated waste release, as well as approximating the amount of additional stormwater and associated non-point source pollution that enter the groundwater.

+The groundwater quality was assessed by examining the potential risk of a hazardous or regulated waste release, as well as approximating the amount of additional stormwater and associated non-point source pollution that would enter the groundwater.
 Water availability is addressed in Volume 6, Chapter 3, Section 3.1.
-Potential groundwater impacts associated with construction activities include direct spills and leaks having direct impacts to stormwater runoff that can contribute to groundwater contamination, well as direct contamination of groundwater resources through percolation
+Potential groundwater impacts associated with construction activities include direct spills and leaks having direct impacts to stormwater runoff that can contribute to groundwater contamination, well as direct contamination of groundwater resources through percolation.

 The effects connected with the non-training operation activities include increases in impervious surfaces, waste generating activities, storage of potential contaminants, and landfill leaching.
 The direct impacts include an increase in polluted stormwater runoff and contamination from leaks or spills of hazardous or regulated materials.
 In addition, the increased water usage may increase the rate of depletion of groundwater resources.
 The indirect impacts may include decreases in groundwater recharge due to an increase in impervious areas.
-Saltwater intrusion can also occur if over-pumping the water supply wells draws seawater into the aquifer.
+There may also be saltwater intrusion.